Spirent/Velocity-assets/Drivers/Community/ri_evengDyn/documentation/readme.txt

 - slot1: What is in slot 1 if applicable (e.g. Empty)
 - slot2: What is in slot 2 if applicable (e.g. Empty)
 - config: Config to be loaded (0=no custom config should be loaded, 1=load saved configuration, string=config to load)
-- delay: Delqy to start the node in seconds (e.g. 0)
+- delay: Delay to start the node in seconds (e.g. 0)
 - left: Left coordinate to place he node in EveNG topology canvas (e.g. 0). nodes can overlap in EveNG visualization with no consequences.
 - top: Top coordinate to place he node in EveNG topology canvas (e.g. 0). nodes can overlap in EveNG visualization with no consequences.
 - postfix: Additional command to be send to QEMU when node is tarted.